WhatLibrarian/Presentations/PITCHME.md

 1. Expand services for learning and access to information:
 2. Develop library services that provide all users:
+3. Advance the delivery of library and information services:
-3. Enhance electronic and other linkages:
+4. Provide electronic and other linkages:
-4. Target library services to diverse communities:
+6. Target library services to diverse communities:
-5. Target library and information services to the underserved
+7. Target library and information services to the underserved:

 ---

 ## How did my participation in the 2018 Festival of Learning address the LSTA priorities I chose?